GithubKillsMyOpsec/HTTPAuthCracker/README.md

 # HTTPAuthCracker
 Brute forcing HTTP Basic Authentication, written with python

-there is a faster version written with Go  [Here](https://github.com/yasserjanah/BasicAuthBruteForcer)
+there is a faster version written with Go  [Here](https://github.com/yasserjanah/BasicAuthBruteForcer) but it doesn't have the rate limit detection.

 ```
     [+] AUTOR:        Yasser Janah + SierraUniformSierra
 ```

 # Getting the code